Jonathan2251/lbd/source/genobj.rst

       return new Cpu0MCCodeEmitter(MCII, Ctx, true);
     }

-Above instancing two objects Cpu0MCCodeEmitter, one is for big endian and the other is for little endian.
+Above, two `Cpu0MCCodeEmitter` objects are instantiated.
+One for big-endian
+and the other for little-endian.
+They handle the object format generation,
-They take care the obj format generated while RegisterELFStreamer() reuse the elf streamer class.
+while `RegisterELFStreamer()` reuses the ELF streamer class.

+Readers may wonder:
-Reader maybe has the question: "What are the actual arguments in createCpu0MCCodeEmitterEB(const MCInstrInfo &MCII,  const MCSubtargetInfo &STI, MCContext &Ctx)?" and "When they are assigned?"
+"What are the actual arguments in
-Yes, we didn't assign it at this point, we register the createXXX() function by function pointer only (according C, TargetRegistry::RegisterXXX(TheCpu0Target, createXXX()) where createXXX is function pointer).
+`createCpu0MCCodeEmitterEB(const MCInstrInfo &MCII,
+const MCSubtargetInfo &STI, MCContext &Ctx)`?"
+and "When are they assigned?"

+At this point, we have not assigned them yet.
+Instead, we register the
+`createXXX()` function using a function pointer (according to C,
+`TargetRegistry::RegisterXXX(TheCpu0Target, createXXX())`, where
+`createXXX` is a function pointer).

-LLVM keeps a function pointer to createXXX() when we call target registry, and will call these createXXX() function back at proper time with arguments assigned during the target registration process, RegisterXXX().
+LLVM stores a function pointer to `createXXX()` when we call target
+registration.
+Later, during the target registration process (`RegisterXXX()`),
+LLVM invokes these `createXXX()` functions with the necessary arguments (LLVM invokes these arguments during run time in LLVM structure)`.

 .. rubric:: Register function of asm backend
 .. code-block:: c++